 Submitted by Michele Granera from Adventures Abound

 Bend is a wonderful outdoorsy town located in Central Oregon.
-It is centrally located between several incredible national park cites and state parks, making it an ideal city to visit on the West Coast.
+It is centrally located between several incredible national park sites and state parks, making it an ideal city to visit on the West Coast.

-How to get to Bend?
+How to Get to Bend?

-- By Air – The most common way to get to Bend is flying into a nearby major city like Portland or Eugene and then driving 3 hours to the town.
+- By Air – The most common way to get to Bend is by flying into a nearby major city like Portland or Eugene and then driving 3 hours to the town.
 The closest airport is Portland International Airport.

-- By Road – Portland is also accessible by a 5 hour drive from Seattle in Washington or Boise in Idaho.
+- By Road – Portland is also accessible by a 5-hour drive from Seattle in Washington or Boise in Idaho.

-Place to stay at Bend
+Place to Stay at Bend

 Stay at the McMenamins Old St. Francis School Hotel for a quirky Pacific Northwest staple experience.
-McMenamins are a family owned chain of properties that are renovated in a unique style.
+McMenamins are a family-owned chain of properties that are renovated in a unique style.
 This one is an old high school, but it’s complete with a pub and movie theater.

-Best time to visit Bend
+Best Time to Visit Bend

 The ideal time to visit Bend will vary by the activities you are interested in.
 While summertime brings sunshine and paddling on the river, winter means skiing and snowshoeing on nearby mountains.
 Bend is a great city to visit during any season.

-Things to do at Bend
+Things To Do at Bend

 Bend is very famous for its outdoor and cultural activities.